ResearchHubX/Computing-Respository---Docs/research-paper/draft.md

 Data security concerns – Risks associated with unauthorized access and data loss.

-3. Related Work
+3. Literature Review

-Several research repositories exist, such as ArXiv and Google Scholar, but they lack domain-specific functionality tailored for computing research.
+Several research repositories exist, such as ArXiv, Google Scholar, and institutional repositories like DSpace, but they lack domain-specific functionality tailored for computing research.
 CRPR differentiates itself by integrating:

 Institution-specific research hosting – Tailored to the needs of the computing department.

 Monetization and access control – Secure payment integration for premium research content.

-Collaboration features – Version tracking and project discussions.
+Collaboration features – Version tracking, peer review, and project discussions.

 Integration with academic tools – Support for citation exports and academic indexing.

-Past research in institutional repositories highlights the need for improved digital platforms that combine accessibility, security, and funding models (Smith et al., 2020).
+Previous studies (Smith et al., 2020) suggest that institutional repositories improve research visibility but often lack usability and monetization options.
+Additionally, Jones & Patel (2021) highlight the importance of secure access control mechanisms to prevent unauthorized access to restricted research.

 4. Methodology